In honour of mental health awareness week, I would like to bring you DMC’s top tips for mental health. Let’s get started with….

 I know from personal experience at times when I’m having an episode, I struggle to sleep.
 Sleep deprivation has many negative effects on humans.
 A good nights sleep is essential in the rejuvenation and recharging of human energy.

 Read and educate yourself on mental health and the best holistic practices to manage it yourself.
-Here’s a couple of articles to get you started.
+Here’s an article to get you started.

 Do some sort of therapy.
 Different types of therapy include: